 Now for the sake of this post, I'll give you a quick rundown of the topic I’ve covered.
 In case you want more I invite you to take a quick look at the deck I used and listen to the talk shared below.

 Get our EXCLUSIVE web development case studies in your mailbox!

 Unlike the CMSs of so-called legacy systems like Wordpress or Joomla, headless CMS (also known as "Decoupled CMS") is not attached to the frontend.
 Because the CMS is separated from the actual website it is not responsible for serving the website or an app nor does it care where you use the content.

 There is a couple of ways Headless CMS can work.
-API driven CMS is a cloud hosted CMS.
-It gives developer rest-like or graphql-like API to fetch content.
-Good examples are Sanity, Prismic, Storyblok or Contentful.
+API-driven CMS is a cloud-hosted CMS.
+It gives developers a rest-like or graphql-like API to fetch content.
+Good examples are Sanity, Prismic, Storyblok, or Contentful.

 Of course, there is more to git-based CMSs but you’ll have to turn to the audio of the talk below for that.

 Two actually.
 Recently, at Bejamas we've developed a simple website for a small Swiss-based company.
 Under the hood, we use Gatsby as a Static Site Generator, NetlifyCMS to manage the content, and PayPal for payment processing.

 The whole setup works really great.
 It's fully static and crazy fast while the client is able to edit the content, receive orders and payments.
 Best of all, the hosting costs exactly 0 bucks per month and it is crazy fast.

 The second one was for Oslo City Bike a service that allows you to rent a bike via the website or mobile app.
 Under the hood, Oslo City Bike uses Sanity as the API.
 Why mentioning it here?

 To dive deeper into how and why we used it please check out the talk below.